Summer Travels to Oil Museums

-The museum’s outdoor exhibits include a recreation of the original cable-tool derrick Drake used.
-A popular summer attraction is the “Nitro” reenactment that demonstrates the use of “go-devils” for fracturing a well.
+The Drake Well Museum’s outdoor exhibits include a recreation of the original cable-tool derrick Drake used.
+A popular summer attraction is the “Nitro” well fracturing reenactment that demonstrates the use of “go-devils” for fracturing a well.

 Visit the museum gift shop to find a reprint of the Early Days of Oil, by Dr. Paul Giddens, a book considered to be the “Bible” of information about the birth of the U.S. petroleum industry.
 Many images are from originals made by photographer John A. Mather and today housed at the museum.